 A teacher by profession Flo’s range of experience covers primary, secondary and tertiary education.
 She was a LIPA Council member and later became Chair of LIPA from 2000-2009.
 Flo is a LIPA Member and is Chair of the LIPA Primary School.
 Flo is a former visiting Fellow at the Heseltine Institute.

 Flo was appointed OBE in 2005, awarded the Order of the Star of Italian Solidarity in 2009 and an honorary doctorate by the University of Liverpool in 2013.

-Mark Featherstone-Witty: Principal & CEO – LIPA
+Mark Featherstone-Witty: Founder, LIPA

 Greg Parker: Head Teacher, LIPA Primary School

-Greg has worked in Primary and Early Years Education for over 20 years.
+Greg has worked in Primary and Early Years Education for over 20years.
 He has worked as a teacher in three schools across two local authorities.
 He has held an Early Years advisory role within Warrington Local Authority and has held Deputy Head Teacher and (Acting) Head Teacher roles in school.
 Most recently, Greg has worked in Initial Teacher Training at Edge Hill University.
 Greg has held Programme Leader positions for Primary and Early Years undergraduate programmes and has led school improvement and partnership working for the Primary and Early Years Area and Faculty as a whole.

-Tony Currie: Head Teacher, Hesketh with Becconsall CE Primary School
+Tony Currie: Head Teacher, Trinity School

 John Mather: Parent Governor